• Home /

 HomeReady & Accessory Dwelling Units (ADU) and Boarder Income

 When Fannie Mae first announced its HomeReady mortgage in 2014, the agency advertised the program as a mortgage for multi-generational households.
-It permitted boarder income from parents, grandparents, and children, all living under one roof and contributing to monthly payments.
+It allows boarder income from parents, grandparents, and children who live under one roof and contribute to monthly payments.

 With boarder income, buyers can use payments received, dollar-for-dollar, as income toward the mortgage.
 Proof of payment can be in the form of canceled checks, Venmo or other digital transfers, or bank statements that show deposits into a bank account.

 Income from accessory dwelling units cannot be used dollar-for-dollar as income on an application.
 Lenders will deduct 25% from rent collected on an ADU to account for vacancies and costs.
-Home buyers are recommended, but not required, to use signed lease agreements that prove their rental income.
+It’s recommended that home buyers use signed lease agreements that prove ADU rental income.

 HomeReady Mortgage Rates and Mortgage Insurance

-HomeReady is an affordable mortgage program that offers subsidized mortgage rates to low- and moderate-income households.
+HomeReady is an affordable mortgage program that offers lower-than-average mortgage rates to low- and moderate-income households.

-A HomeReady buyer with average credit scores gets access to mortgage rates 0.25 percentage points below standard conventional rates.
+A HomeReady buyer with average credit scores can usually get mortgage rates 0.25 percentage points below standard conventional rates.
 Buyers with high credit scores receive rates discounted by as much as 0.75 percentage points.

-In addition, HomeReady discounts private mortgage insurance for eligible buyers.
+HomeReady also discounts private mortgage insurance for eligible buyers.
 The typical HomeReady homeowner pays less for PMI and saves hundreds of dollars on mortgage insurance annually.

 Because Fannie Mae discounts mortgage rates and private mortgage insurance, HomeReady home buyers save as much as $700 per $100,000 borrowed per year compared to standard mortgage borrowers.